geoscixyz/gpg/content/DC_resistivity/DC_principles.rst

 	:scale: 120 %

 The only way an electric field can change at a boundary is if there is a charge on the boundary.
 If the current is flowing from a resistive medium to a conductive medium, then the charge buildup will be negative.
 If the current flows from a conductive medium to a resistive medium, then the charge will be positive.
 This is illustrated in the diagram below-left, where the anomalous body (blue) is more conductive than the host (yellow).
 In the figure below-right, the change in **E**-field is illustrated for a field crossing from a resistive medium (yellow) into a more conductive zone (blue).
 Tangential components are unchanged, but normal components of **E** are different so that normal components of **J** can remain unchanged.
 This change in direction is the origin of the concept that current lines "converge" upon entering a conductor, and "diverge" upon entering a resistor (illustrated with cartoons of the ore body in this chapter's introduction).

+.. check reference to introduction.
+Either change reference or change title to first section.

 .. figure:: ./images/conductive_body.gif
 	:align: left